-MCA is so excited to be continuing to offer unique programs geared towards adults ages 55+.
-During this home based class, each participant will get a package of supplies to create with over the 8-week period as well as guided lesson plans.
-However, unlike other DIY (Do-it-Yourself) art kits, students be sending and receiving postcards from other area residents and receiving check-ins by the instructor.
+MCA is so excited to be partnering with the Winona Friendship Center and continuing to offer unique programs geared towards adults ages 55+.
+Each participant will get a package of supplies to create with over the 4-week period.
 Registrations can expect to learn new artistic techniques, be encouraged to set aside time to be creative, and feel more connected to others during this challenging time.
+Classes will be delivered via Zoom.
 Please see the description below for class details.